CMPSC-203-Allegheny-College-Fall-2022/code-of-conduct/conduct.md

 - Not coming to class.
 - Students not bringing their computer.
 - Distracting people in class.
-- Disrespectful towards peers, TA's and Professor
+- Disrespectful towards peers, TA's and Professor.

 ### Deadlines